pputz/cleaning-data/CodeBook.md

 # Code Book

-This code book describes the data file "HAR_Tidy.txt": the origin of the source data, transformations performed to create the tidy data set its variables.
+This code book describes the data file "HAR_Tidy.txt": the origin and content of the source data and transformations performed to create the tidy data set and its variables.

-In my CodeBook I will provide a detailed description of the variables, activity labels, my naming strategy, variable selection method, and notation.
-I am not sure of the value of including detailed descriptions of the meaning and interpretation of each of the many variables that I included.
-I think it is safer to explain the correspondence and transformations that were applied and link to the original documentation / citation materials (since my dataset and analysis script are both entirely dependent upon it).

 ### UCI_HAR Data Set

-The source data is the "Human Activity Recognition Using Smartphones Dataset" which was created by Jorge L. Reyes-Ortiz et al.[^1]
+The source data is the "Human Activity Recognition Using Smartphones Dataset" which was created by Jorge L. Reyes-Ortiz et al.[1]

-I retieved the data set "UCI_HAR_Dataset" from the following internet location:
+I retrieved the data set "UCI_HAR_Dataset" from the following internet location:

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]([https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip])